In React development, you sometimes get stuck and experience scope creep.

 - Is everything from our initial contract still possible to execute?

-- How does my change will affect the end result?
+- How will my change affect the end result?

 - What will be the difference between the first plan and the new plan?